-If the assessment committee does not approve the trial lecture; cf. Section 18-1, a new trial lecture must be held.
+If the assessment committee does not approve the trial lecture; cf. section 18-1, a new trial lecture must be held.
 The new trial lecture must be on a new topic and must be held within six (6) months of the first attempt.
 Only one new trial lecture on an assigned topic can be held.
 As far as possible, the new examination will be assessed by the same committee that assessed the original examination, unless the faculty decides otherwise.

 If the faculty decides not to approve the public defence, in accordance with the assessment committee's recommendation, the PhD candidate may defend the thesis one more time.
-A new defence can be held after six (6) months and must be assessed, if at all possible, by the same committee that assessed the first defence.
+A new defence can be held after six (6) months and must as far as possible be assessed by the original committee.